Thailand Island Hopping Boat Trip from Krabi

-If you have extra days in your itinerary, I would recommend either doing a full day trip or a couple of nights there.
+If you have extra days in your Krabi itinerary, I would recommend either doing a full-day trip to Phi Phi Islands or a couple of nights there.

-After lunch, we drove by monkey beach where we could see the monkeys hanging on the cliffs.
+After lunch, we drove by monkey beach, where we could see the monkeys hanging on the cliffs.
 In the past, you were able to go on the beach until people started to get bit by the monkeys.
-The monkeys are wild and have been known to occasionally bite.
-Seeing them was still pretty cool and they were even swimming!
+The monkeys are wild and have been known to bite occasionally.
+Seeing them was still pretty cool, and they were even swimming!

 After the quick pit stop at monkey beach, we headed to Bamboo beach.
 Bamboo beach was actually my favorite beach in Thailand.